ukade/CS467EscapeGame/README.md

 * Included for WordSpell.cs script as instructed by the professor.
 See also source #8.
 171. Swanson, Brian.
 (2025, June-August). *CS467EscapeGame, Pickup.cs Script.* (Version 1.0).
 Oregon State University. https://github.com/ukade/CS467EscapeGame Accessed: June-August 2025.

+172. how to show the cursor on the main menu?
+[Online forum post].
+(2019, November 6).
+In Unity Forums – How to show the cursor on the main menu?.
+Retrieved August 6, 2025, from https://discussions.unity.com/t/how-to-show-the-cursor-on-the-main-menu/228532

 Tools Used:
 VS Codium, VS Codium Plugins, Gnome Terminal, Git, Unity Hub, miro.com, canva.com for 2D mockup stock images